victorwads/QRookieNode/README.md

     - pages/: Contains the main pages such as Games, Library, Devices, Settings, etc.
     - components/: Reusable components like TabBar and configured icons.
 - electron/: Contains the Electron main process/server code.
+    - comands/: Contains the commands to be executed by the main process and acessed by the front-end.
+    - main/: The folder that contains the start Electron code or Headless server using only Node.js.
 - platforms/: Contains platform-specific scripts and configurations.
 - dist/: Contains the built code (.gitignored).
     - react/: Contains the built React code.